TimvdHoek/Predicting-Defect-Rates-in-Manufacturing-Using-Machine-Learning/README.md

 05_modeling_pipeline.ipynb: Feature selection, model training, hyperparameter tuning, feature importance analysis, evaluation, and error analysis.

 ## Data Source
 The dataset (manufacturing_defect_dataset.csv) used in this repository is sourced from Kaggle and was created by Mr. Rabie El Kharoua.
-Please visit the Kaggle dataset page for more information.
+Please visit the Kaggle dataset page for more information (https://www.kaggle.com/datasets/rabieelkharoua/predicting-manufacturing-defects-dataset/data).

 ## Dependencies
 To run the Jupyter notebooks, the following Python packages are required: